 In Delaware, there are certain rules and regulations that landlords and tenants have to follow to promote a healthy leasing relationship.
 Some of these rules and regulations are established by the Delaware landlord, according to their needs.
-However, these terms are also regulated by Delaware state landlord tenant laws, meaning that you should pay attention to them.
+However, these terms are also regulated by Delaware state landlord tenant rental laws, meaning that you should pay attention to them.

 Managing a lease agreement involves more than collecting rent payments on time.
 There are many other terms that both parties have to agree upon before they decide to rent a property.
 These terms are found in the Delaware landlord-tenant code.

 It's crucial to note that not all agreements in Delaware work the same way; they mostly depend on the landlord and their conditions for inhabiting their rental property.
 However, it's good to identify the rights that the landlord and tenant have to prevent legal disputes in the future.

 In this article, you're going to learn more about the Delaware landlord-tenant law, which involves the current state of the housing market in the area, rights and responsibilities for every party involved, and other miscellaneous information that can help you in the future.

 Keep in mind that if you need specific help with your rental agreements, you should contact a lawyer for legal advice.